kingletbv/aex-gl/README.md

 ![His hands are messed up](docs/more%20than%20his%20hands.jpg)

 GTA3 is beginning to look better and better.
 Recent fixes have in particular improved the lighting.
-To get the re3 GTA3 code base to pick up the OpenGL ES 2.0 DLLs, you'll need to make a one line change in how it drives GLFW (otherwise it'll still pick up Windows'
+To get the re3 GTA3 code base to pick up the OpenGL ES 2.0 DLLs, you'll need to make a change [^1] in how it drives GLFW (otherwise it'll still pick up Windows'
 OpenGL, even if you specify OpenGL ES 2.0), feel free to reach out for instructions.
 I'm not sure what Rockstar thinks of re3 itself (the project suddenly went quiet but the code is still out there) so I can't help there, but it sure makes for such a great test case.